Mythic Fantasy name generator background

 What makes a good fantasy city name?

-A good city name is memorable, easy to pronounce, and evocative of the city's character.
-It should hint at the location's geography, culture, or history without being too complex.
+A good city name is memorable, easy to pronounce, and useful on a map.
+It should hint at geography, trade role, defense, religion, or history without becoming so ornate that it stops working as a settlement label.

 Can I modify the generated names?